Japanese-Jewish common ancestry theory: Impact in Japan

 These theories had little impact in Japan, although recently they were translated into Japanese and published in Japan.
 Other books, by Joseph Eidelberg (1916 – 1985), which claimed to support these theories, were translated to Japanese, sold in over 40,000 copies and covered in a Japanese Television series of seven episodes.

 However, in 1908, Saeki Yoshiro (1872–1965), a professor at Waseda University, published a book in which he developed a variant on the theory.
 Yoshiro was an expert on Japanese Nestorianism.
 Saeki theorised that the Hata clan, which arrived from Korea and settled in Japan in the third century, was a Jewish-Nestorian tribe.
-According to Ben-Ami Shillony, "Saeki's writings spread the theory about 'the common ancestry of the Japanese and the Jews' (Nichi-Yu dosoron) in Japan, a theory that was endorsed by some Christian groups."
+According to Ben-Ami Shillony, "Saeki's writings spread the theory about 'the common ancestry of the Japanese and the Jews' (Nichiyu Dōsoron) in Japan, a theory that was endorsed by some Christian groups."

-There is no evidence available, including modern DNA analysis, to support this hypothesis.
+There is no genetic evidence available, including modern DNA analysis, to support this hypothesis.
 A recently published study into the genetic origins of Japanese people does not support a genealogical link as put forward by Saeki.